How much is the dividend tax free allowance?

 This allowance was first introduced on 6 April 2016 to all UK residents, replacing the dividend tax credit at that time.

-Although in the UK we can utilise the dividend allowance, recently changes were announced that will reduce the amount at which you can earn before paying tax meaning more people will have to start paying tax on their dividend income in the new tax year.
+Although in the UK we can utilise the dividend allowance, recently the amount at which you can earn before paying tax was reduced, meaning more people will have started paying tax on their dividend income.

 What is tax free dividend allowance?